clareputtick/mity/README.md

 ## mity-call
 First run mity-call on three MT BAMs provided in mity/test_in

-We run it in normalised mode
+We can run it in normalised mode:
 ```bash
 mity call \
 --prefix ashkenazim \